joel-foo/BTC-Dashboard/README.md

     bash core_start.sh

-(If you are on Windows, you need to install git and add git bash)
+(If you are on Windows, you need to install git first)

 # To note: